dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 there are ideal trading tactics.
 The capacity for profit increases with the size of the changes.

+- however, as a libertarian, i am just all-in-all distrustful of such artificial international institutions
+  - this is partially bc such rules and such mechanisms add value only through mechanisms WHICH DEPEND SOLELY ON PEOPLE'S BELIEFS
+    - which is what i mean by a purely artificial mechanism
+    - this is not necessarily bad, but something people need to understand so everyone is on the same page.

 <a name="carbon-tax-augments-the-global-economys-mechanisms-for-stabilization" />

 ### [Carbon Tax Augments the Global Economy's Mechanisms for Stabilization](#carbon-tax-augments-the-global-economys-mechanisms-for-stabilization)